cloudrainstar/bionemo-framework/README.md

     --micro-batch-size 2
 ```

-To fine-tune, you just need to specify a different combination of model and loss.
+To fine-tune, you to specify a different combination of model and loss.
 Pass the path to the outputted config file from the previous step as the `--restore-from-checkpoint-path`, and also change
 `--training-model-config-class` to the newly created model-config-class.

 While no CLI option currently exists to hot swap in different data modules and processing functions _now_, you could